MohamedMagdy-git/Venest-Website/README.md

 # Venest-Website
-## This is a project for creating using HTML and CSS.
+## This is a project for creating using HTML CSS and JS.
 I created it to improve my coding skills by building realistic projects.
 ### tools:
 Font Awesome Free v6.2.0